Digital Transformation - Shaping Your Digital Future

 The use of the Internet and other digital media and technology to support ‘modern marketing’ has given rise to a bewildering range of labels and jargon created by both academics and professionals.
 It has been called digital marketing, Internet marketing, e-marketing and web marketing and these alternative terms have varied through time...

-Digital Marketing is the term most frequently used today, as we can see from these digital marketing definitions in Google Trends, so that is the term we focus on.
+Digital Marketing is the term most frequently used today, as we can see from these digital marketing definitions, so that is the term we focus on.

 Boiled down to its simplest form, digital marketing is defined in Dave Chaffey's book Digital Marketing: Strategy, Implementation and Practice as simply: